jeremeamia/mu/README.md

 * Must have at least a Router, Container, and Templating System as features.
-* Must attempt to incorporate usage patterns (e.g., chainable methods, closures as controllers) that resemble other contemporary microframeworks.
+* Must attempt to incorporate usage patterns (e.g., chainable methods, closures as controllers) that resemble other contemporary micro-frameworks.
 * Must work with `error_reporting` set to `-1` (all errors reported).
 * Must not exceed 3 lines of code (LOC), where each line is <= 120 characters.
 * Must not have dependencies on other packages.